theshadsolo/backend-code-challenge/README.md

 Using the `src/main/resources/schema/schema.graphqls` write out a graphql schema that would query a User and its associated Address using the user id.

+## Challenge 4
+___
+Add a RESTful compliant endpoint for updating a User.
+This should update the user in the database.